leegee/node-myremote/README.md

     bun run build
     bun run start

-In both cases, the system tray (by the clock) will now show a dark icon for My Remote - right-click and select Open, your web browser will open so that you can copy that address to your mobile device (and bookmark it).
+In both cases, the system tray (by the clock) will now show a dark icon for MyRemote - right-click and select Open, your web browser will open so that you can copy that address to your mobile device (and bookmark it).

 *For security reasons, your Cubase must be in the foreground to receive commands.*